compose-spec/compose-spec/spec.md

 Links are not required to enable services to communicate - when no specific network configuration is set, any service MUST be able to reach any other service at that service’s name on the `default` network.
 If services do declare networks they are attached to, `links` SHOULD NOT override the network configuration and services not attached to a shared network SHOULD NOT be able to communicate.
-Compose implementations MAY NOT warn the user about this configuration mismatch.
+Compose implementations MAY not warn the user about this configuration mismatch.

 Links also express implicit dependency between services in the same way as